heydocode/ServerAPI/README.md

 ## IMPORTANT
 ServerAPI is in active developpement and is not released yet!

+## Tasks

 - Parallel all tasks (when it's possible)
 - Communication between threads
 - When an email login attempt error occurs, launch the setup wizard to change infos (in parallel of other tasks to avoid problems if the owner isn't at the server)
 - Do a better error handling system
+- To do a list of languages in config/languages/..*.txt*
+- Set device's language

 ## Features